BearKidsTeam/VirtoolsScriptDeobfuscation/README.md

 4. Build under **Release** mode.
 5. Repeat step 2 to 4 until all targets has been built.

-An example macros defination of `VirtoolsScriptDeobfuscation.props` is here.
+An example macros definition of `VirtoolsScriptDeobfuscation.props` is here.

 ```xml